irleibarra/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [irleibarra]
+# #100DaysOfCode Log - Round 1 - irleibarra

 The log of my #100DaysOfCode challenge.
-Started on [December 4, Tuesday, 2018].
+Started on December 4, Tuesday, 2018.

 ## Log